How to Become a Teacher in North Dakota

 The state honors the "Transition to Teaching" or "Clinical Practice" program.
 This is a one-year alternative teacher preparation program designed for new non-traditional teachers.
 In other words, it is for individuals who hold non-teaching baccalaureate degrees in teaching-shortage areas.
 The program is also for individuals who are entering teaching from another industry or the military with specific technical skills.

 Individuals participating in the Transition to Teaching/Clinical Practice program will be mentored by a master teacher for one year.
 These individuals will also participate in online and face-to-face seminar and courses.
 After one successful year, participants will earn credit for student teaching and the course Introduction to Teaching.
-Over the course of the next year after completing the those requirements, individuals will take additional classes specified by their university in order to meet the remaining requirements for a license.
+Over the course of the next year after completing the requirements, individuals will take additional classes specified by their university in order to meet the remaining requirements for a license.

 Teacher Certification Reciprocity

 Do you have a license to teach in another state?
 North Dakota has limited reciprocity with other states.
-In order to receive interim reciprocal licensure, you must first hold a valid and current teaching credential or license from another state, or must have graduated from a state approved teacher education program.
+In order to receive interim reciprocal licensure, you must first hold a valid and current teaching credential or license from another state or must have graduated from a state approved teacher education program.

 Applicants must submit an acceptable plan for completing the remaining North Dakota requirements.
 If accepted, you will be issued a 2-year interim reciprocal license.

-Pass the Required Tests for North Dakota
+Pass the Exams Required for Teacher Certification in North Dakota